iTrooz/efivar-rs/README.md

 * [efivar](efivar) - A Rust crate to read and write EFI variables
 * [efiboot](efiboot) - A command-line tool to manage the UEFI boot manager

+The efiboot tool supports both Windows and Linux:

+* Windows: administrative rights are required to both *read* and *write* variables.
+* Linux: efivarfs should be mounted at /sys/firmware/efi/efivars on all major distros.
+With the default settings, standard users should be able to read variables, while writing to variables requires being root.

 ## Development status

 ***This project is still under heavy development.
 Its public interface should